yuxinshen97/RA_Coding_Test/docs/task2_data_summary.md

 - `a00300`
 - `a00600`

-The final ZIP panel contains **569,836 observations**, covering **50 U.S. states** across **19 years** from **2004 to 2022**.

-### Data Sources Used

-The ZIP panel was constructed from IRS ZIP code income files distributed in multiple formats across years.
-Although the ZIP files are more uniform than the county files overall, naming conventions and raw layouts were not fully consistent across all years, so harmonization was required before the yearly files could be combined into a single panel.

-### Handling ZIP-by-AGI-Group Structure

-The raw ZIP files are organized at the **ZIP-by-AGI-group** level rather than directly at the ZIP-year level.
-Each ZIP code can therefore appear multiple times within a year across different AGI groups.
+### Harmonization Procedure

-To construct the final ZIP-year panel, I collapsed the data to **one observation per ZIP-year**.
-The collapsing was performed at the `year × state_fips × state × zipcode` level.
-For the core count and dollar variables (`n1`, `n2`, `a00100`, `a00200`, `a00300`, and `a00600`), I summed values across AGI groups within each ZIP-year.
+The raw ZIP files are reported at the ZIP-by-AGI-group level.
+I collapsed them to one observation per ZIP-year by summing `n1`, `n2`, `a00100`, `a00200`, `a00300`, and `a00600` across AGI groups within each `year × state_fips × state_abbr × zipcode` cell.

-### Data Adjustments

-Two additional adjustments were applied to ensure consistency.

-First, the monetary variables `a00100`, `a00200`, `a00300`, and `a00600` were harmonized to a common unit of **thousand dollars**.
-The 2007 and 2008 raw ZIP files were reported in dollars, so those years were divided by 1,000 to make them comparable with the rest of the panel.
+Two additional adjustments were applied.
+First, monetary variables were harmonized to **thousand dollars**.
+The 2007 and 2008 raw ZIP files were reported in dollars, so those years were divided by 1,000.
 Second, the sample was restricted to the **50 U.S. states**.
-Washington, D.C. was excluded, and ZIP records equal to `00000` were removed because they represent state-level aggregate records rather than actual ZIP areas.
+Washington, D.C. and ZIP records coded as `00000` were removed because they represent state-level aggregate records rather than actual ZIP areas.

-### Data Summary

-For all six key variables in the ZIP panel, the earliest available year is **2004** and the latest available year is **2022**.
-In the final ZIP panel, all six variables are fully observed across the retained records, with **569,836** non-missing observations for each of `n1`, `n2`, `a00100`, `a00200`, `a00300`, and `a00600`.
+Duplicate checks confirm that the final ZIP panel has no repeated observations at the ZIP-year level.

+### ZIP-Year Panel Coverage

+All six key variables are fully observed in the retained ZIP panel:

+- **569,836** observations for `n1`
+- **569,836** observations for `n2`
+- **569,836** observations for `a00100`
+- **569,836** observations for `a00200`
+- **569,836** observations for `a00300`
+- **569,836** observations for `a00600`

-The ZIP-year counts are relatively stable over time after harmonization, although the early years contain more ZIP records than later years.
-The panel contains roughly **38,000 observations** per year in 2006–2007 and roughly **27,000 to 30,000 observations** per year from 2008 onward.
-The number of distinct ZIP units per year follows a similar pattern.
+The number of ZIP records is higher in 2006–2007 and stabilizes at roughly 27,000–30,000 ZIP-year observations per year from 2008 onward.

-Compared with the county panel, the revised ZIP panel does not show the same post-2010 aggregation inconsistency and appears to be consistently organized at the ZIP-year level after harmonization.
-Duplicate checks indicated no repeated observations at the ZIP-year level in the final output.

-The main notable pattern in the ZIP panel is that `a00100` includes some negative values, which is acceptable given the variable definition.
-Otherwise, the key variables are nonnegative in the final output, and no major anomalies remain after standardizing identifiers, harmonizing variable names, rescaling monetary units, and aggregating ZIP-by-AGI-group records into ZIP-year observations.
+The main remaining feature is that `a00100` includes some negative values, which is consistent with adjusted gross income definitions.
+Other key variables are nonnegative after harmonization.

 ### ZIP SOI Panel Summary Statistics